openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/05-querying-the-resources.md

     ....
 ```

 This is still in a semi human readable form and isn't suitable for machine processing.
-To instead see the raw resource definition, you can use the `-o yaml` display output option to `oc get`.
+To instead see the raw resource definition, you can use the `-o yaml` display output option to `kubectl get`.

 ```execute
 kubectl get deployment.extensions/blog -o yaml